-When Tania Quintero was pregnant, she might’ve missed so much more of her high school experience if it wasn’t for the UnityPoint In-School Health Clinic.
+When Tania Quintero was pregnant, she might’ve missed so much more of her high school experience if it wasn’t for the In-School Health Clinic at Peoria High School.
 The Peoria High School student had the unique challenge of attending high school throughout her pregnancy, and school staff didn’t have the resources to help her through it.
-But with the help of the experienced clinicians at the Unity Point In-School Health Clinic, Tania, now 18, found the support she needed.
+But with the help of the experienced clinicians at the In-School Health Clinic, Tania, now 18, found the support she needed.

 With such a supportive and non-judgmental staff on-hand, Tania soon found herself stopping in at the clinic regularly to ask questions about her pregnancy, like if the cramps she was experiencing were normal and why her body was changing in certain ways.
 “They explain everything better than the normal doctor,” Tania says.

 But it was late in her pregnancy when Tania really started to lean on the In-School Health Clinic.
 She says going to the school nurse when she wasn’t feeling well really wasn’t an option if she didn’t want to miss class because the school nurse would’ve just sent her home.
 That’s why, toward the end of the school year, Tania says she came to the clinic every single day.

 “It was pretty hard.
 We finished school in May, and I was already 10 months pregnant, and we had to walk up and down the stairs a lot, and the [school] nurse really doesn’t tell you what you need to help [feel better].
 You just had to go home,” Tania says.
 But the clinic staff gave her the resources and support she needed to make it through the school day during those final months of the school year — and her pregnancy.